Practical Linux, Windows Server and cloud guides for IT pros.

 Storage Sense

-Storage Sense can be found from the Windows Storage settings.
+Storage Sense can be found in the Windows Storage settings.
 This screenshot is from Windows 11.

 Here are the configurable options of Storage Sense.
 This is from Windows 11.